 <g id="Maps" stroke="none" stroke-width="1" fill="none" fill-rule="evenodd"> <g id="Map" transform="translate(-483.000000, -779.000000)"> <g id="Hospital" transform="translate(486.000000, 782.000000)"> <rect ...></rect> <g id="Rectangle-57"> <use ...></use> <use ...></use> </g> <polygon ...></polygon> </g> </g> </g>

 All of these

 <g> elements can be removed as they are quite redundant.
-Since a program generated the SVG, it knows very little about optimising code, leaving a trail of endless
+The graphics editor that generated the SVG knows very little about code optimisation, leaving a trail of endless

 <svg> viewBox is a difficult subject, and I would strongly recommend Sara Soueidan’s article if you are new to the attribute.

 <g> tags, the positioning of the SVG elements was slightly off by 3px (due to the transform attributes as previously mentioned).
 I adjusted the starting point of the viewBox to compensate.

 This isn’t ideal, but it is better than the endless chain of

 <g> tags with random, non-sensical transform attributes.
 You may not have to make any edits to the

 viewBox attribute, but if you do then it is likely that you will have to use different values.